Beyond Semantic to Instance Segmentation: Weakly-Supervised Instance Segmentation via Semantic Knowledge Transfer and Self-Refinement: Experiments

 \subsection{State-of-the-arts Comparison}

-We compare our approach with other state-of-the-art WSIS methods in Table \ref{tab:sota_instance}.
-Given only image-level supervision, our method outperforms existing methods even without the off-the-shelf proposal.
-Compared to the extra guidance-free method, IRN, our approach shows better performance (50.3\% $v.s.$ 46.7\%) because their displacement filed, which is similar to our offset map, suffer from the semantic drift problem.
-Given point supervision, we can further widen the performance gap with other methods at a reasonable cost.
+We compare our BESTIE with existing state-of-the-art WSIS methods in Table \ref{tab:sota_instance} for VOC 2012 and Table \ref{tab:sota_instance_coco} for COCO dataset.
+Even without the off-the-shelf proposals, BESTIE outperforms existing methods, especially in the $AP_{50}$ metric.
+Although LIID~\cite{(liid)liu2020leveraging} achieved a 1.6\% $AP$ higher than ours on COCO, they utilized two proposal techniques that require pre-training with high-level labels, violating the fully-image-level supervised setting.
+Compared to the fully-image-level supervised method, IRN~\cite{(irn)ahn2019weakly}, we outperform the method (51.0\% $v.s.$ 46.7\%) because their displacement field, which is similar to our offset map, does not consider the semantic drift problem.
+Also, IRN often fails to segment overlapping instances as in Figure \ref{fig:qualitative_result} because their inter-pixel relations are derived from class-wise information, not instance-wise information.
+Given point supervision, we further increased the performance gap with other methods at a reasonable cost and achieve a new state-of-the-art performance on VOC and COCO datasets compared to the previous best point-supervised method, Wise-Net~\cite{(wise)laradji2019masks}.